-Air mattresses provide low-cost and comfortable solutions to napping when you are on the move.
+Air mattresses provide low-cost and comfortable solutions for napping when you are on the move.
 Given their light weight and their compact size when deflated, air mattresses offer a convenient good night’s sleep for campers or overnight visitors when you are short of beds.
 It is important to learn how to deflate an air mattress, to keep your mattress working for a long period of time.

 Essentials to Quickly Deflate an Air Mattress